guyllaumedemers/Unity-Touhou_BulletHell/README.md

   * Input System
   * Pattern Generation 👻 (*early stage*)
   * Collision System (*thinking about using RTree to make access bullets depending on the area they are in and make things more efficient*)
+  * Player Mechanics (*working on the orbs positioning - modif bullets firing to start from the orbs position*)
   * Movement Mechanics (*early stage*)
   * Bullet Management
   * Unit Management (*early stage, 1 type so far*)